|

 regime, memorials were set up at many of the sites, some containing the

-bones and remnants of victims gather from the area.
-Prior to 1975, the
+bones and remnants of victims gathered from the area.

 killing fields.
 This particular killing field is the site of the brutal